|Applying to Rensselaer

 We do not offer conditional admission.

-Once payment is authorized and your application is submitted, your application is on its way to Rensselaer and you can no longer make changes or revisions to your application.
-Therefore, please review the contents of your application carefully before submitting your application.
+Admitted students will be required to provide original documents to finalize admission prior to enrollment.
+Once payment is authorized and your application is submitted, you can no longer make changes or revisions.
+Therefore, please review the contents of the application carefully before you submit it.

 All applicants should pay particular attention to requirements that apply to specific Schools and their departments:

-Complete your application for full- or part-time graduate degree programs delivered on the Troy campus of Rensselaer.
+Complete the online application for full- or part-time graduate degree programs delivered on the Troy campus of Rensselaer.
 Applicants may apply only to one degree program per term.
 Multiple applications for one term are not permitted.

 ||Nonrefundable $75 Application Processing Fee